CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Search.rst

    directly.

 ..
-Note:: The column collection of the result table is hard-coded and it can not be adjusted.
+Note:: The column collection of the result table is hard-coded and it cannot be adjusted.

 ..
 NOTE
    * saved filters - are there any default ones?